Testing Simultaneous Diagonalizability: Introduction

-Possibly asymmetric matrix-valued functionals are broadly utilized in estimating the mean of random matrices, the adjacency matrices of weighted directed graphs, the coefficient matrices in linear regressions, factor models and vector autoregression (VAR) models, and transition probability matrices.
-However, most of the analysis has focused on the eigenvalues of those functionals.
-Analyses of eigenvalues include reduced rank estimation \citep{robin:2000tests, Kleibergen2006:Generalized, donald:2007rank}, testing for cointegration \citep{Engle1987:Co,johansen91:Est,Maddala1999:Unit,vogelsang2001unit,zhang2019identifying} and the eigenvalues of adjacency matrices \citep{chung1989diameters, restrepo2007approximating,paul2020spectral}.
-In contrast, our applications give a new perspective on the usefulness of studying the eigenvectors of matrices in various models.
+Possibly asymmetric matrix-valued statistics are broadly utilized in estimating the mean of random matrices, the adjacency matrices of weighted directed graphs, the coefficient matrices in linear regressions, factor models and vector autoregression (VAR) models, and transition probability matrices.
+However, most of the analysis has focused on studying the eigenvalues of those statistics.
+Analyses of eigenvalues include reduced rank estimation \citep{robin:2000tests, Kleibergen2006:Generalized, donald:2007rank}, testing for cointegration \citep{Engle1987:Co,johansen91:Est,vogelsang2001unit,zhang2019identifying} and the eigenvalues of adjacency matrices \citep{restrepo2007approximating,paul2020spectral}.
+In contrast, our applications (see \autoref{subs:applic} below) give a new perspective on the usefulness of studying the eigenvectors in various models.

 The literature review shows that existing work is based on covariance matrices which are surely diagonalizable with orthogonal eigenvectors.
 The eigenstructure problem lacks analysis in some more general cases like asymmetric matrices in particular.
-The breakthrough point of our work will be to design and validate efficient diagonalization test methods for those matrices.
+The breakthrough point of our work is to design and validate efficient diagonalization test methods for possibly asymmetric matrices.
 Due to non-linearity of eigenproperties and the lack of closed eigensolutions, our investigation about the random eigenstructures with less restricted conditions is algebraically difficult, and our exploration is novel.